leonstel/leonstel.github.io/blogs/gmap3.md

 ```
 //store.ts

-// the type for the state
+// The type for the state
 interface State {}

 class Store {

-    //state object state type
+    //Holds the state object of the app
     private state: State = {};

+    // Sets state prop of 'name'
-    set(name: any, val: any){
+    set(name: string, val: any){
         // compose new state object
         // set new state
     }

+    // Gets state prop of 'name'
-    get(name: any){
+    get(name: string){
         // return prop
     }

-    // observable stream, notify listener when their subscribed prop changes
+    // Returns Rxjs observable stream which notifies its listener when input param prop changes
     changed(prop){
         // observable
     }